hadasmeitav/task-management/README.md

 ### Backend Setup + run (project - server)
 1. run `npm install`
 2. run `npm start`
+3. since the requirement is running on https locally, in order to make the frontend work, we'll need to accept the security certificate on https://localhost:3000.
+   <br/>go to https://localhost:3000 and accept and proceed even if it is not secure (otherwise the client will not work)

 ### Frontend run
 1. go to `client/index.html`